rnystrom/RWDevCon-View-Controller-Transitions/0-For-Instructor/2-Demo-Instructions.md

 	let presentationDelegate = FullscreenPresentationDelegate()

-Find the method **collectionView:didSelectItemAtIndexPath:** and before `presentViewController` is called, assign the transition delegate
+Find the method **collectionView:didSelectItemAtIndexPath:** and before `presentViewController` is called, assign the transition delegate and make your presentation style custom:

+	destination.modalPresentationStyle = .Custom
 	destination.transitioningDelegate = presentationDelegate

 Build to save and make sure that your project compiles correctly.